Faraday-R-Lab/.github/profile/README.md

   <img src="https://baltictransportjournal.com/assets/files/news/hydrogen-produksjon-ny-eng.gif" width="400" />
   <img src="https://i.imgur.com/JlXPELW.jpg" width="400" />
 </div>
+//
 Welcome to the GitHub homepage of the  **Green Energy and Digital Processes Lab** led by **Prof.Sai Gu** at the **University of Warwick**.

-The main responsible excutor is Haotian Ma.
+The main responsible executor is Haotian Ma.

 The GEDPL group develops several software packages for the analysis of hydrogen energy,to provide insights both on mechanism and public interest.